teddylee777/dog-breed-classifier/README.md

 # Dog Breed Classifier in PyTorch
-This is a repo for the Project 2 in Udacity
+This is a repo for the Dog Breed Classifier Project  in Udacity

+It is implemented by using PyTorch library.